Penetration Testing

 Loot Database

 As we can see that the enum_configs grabbed a bunch of config files.
-Now when we run the loot command on the Metasploit shell, we can see a detailed table of all the config files with the hosts that they were acquired from and the path at which they are currently stored as well.
+Now, when we run the loot command on the Metasploit shell, we see a detailed table.
+This table displays all the config files along with the hosts they were acquired from and the paths at which they are currently stored.

 loot